unlox775/desktop-automate/feed_mailer/README.md

     export FEEDSEND_SMTP_PASSWORD='your_password'
     ```

-    Replace placeholder values with your actual email configuration.
+    You can also set `FEEDSEND_DB_PATH` to override the default database location.

-### How to set up GMail App Passwords (Recommended if 2-Step Verification is Enabled):
+### How to set up GMail App Passwords (If using Gmail with 2-Step Verification):

-Instructions courtesy of ChatGPT:

 1. **Enable 2-Step Verification**:
    - Visit your Google Account's security settings at [Google Account Security](https://myaccount.google.com/security).